We fiercely advocate for LGBTQ+ youth and families.

 In addition to teaching valuable life skills such as design thinking, communication, project planning, and creative expression, Threads also provides a safe and affirming community where young people can connect and build lasting relationships free of stigma and shame.

-have far higher rates of depression, anxiety, substance use and suicide than youth who are heterosexual and cisgender (American Psychological Association).
+Queer and trans youth have far higher rates of depression, anxiety, substance use and suicide than youth who are heterosexual and cisgender (American Psychological Association).
 For queer young people of color, these challenges are compounded by racism and race-related stressors (HRC).

 Nearly 1/3